How To Get a Commercial Marijuana Growers License in Michigan

-- Retailer: With marijuana dispensary license, you can sell medical marijuana and other marijuana products, including plants and seedlings.
-Retail stores can’t allow consumption of marijuana unless they have a specific license
+- Retailer: With a marijuana dispensary license, you can sell medical marijuana and other marijuana products, including plants and seedlings.
+Retail stores can’t allow the consumption of marijuana unless they have a specific license

 - Secure Transporter: License authorizes storage and transportation of marijuana and associated money between facilities.

-- Provisioning Center: License authorizes the sale of marijuana to a registered qualifying patient or registered primary caregiver.
+- Provisioning Center: The license authorizes the sale of marijuana to a registered qualifying patient or registered primary caregiver.

-- Safety compliance facility: License authorizes the facility to receive marijuana from, test marijuana for, and return marijuana to only a marijuana facility or registered primary caregiver.
+- Safety compliance facility: The license authorizes the facility to receive marijuana from, test marijuana for, and return marijuana to only a marijuana facility or registered primary caregiver.